dobtco/wintersmith-knowledge-base/contents/articles/screendoor/evaluation/advanced_evaluation_settings.md

 ![advanced evaluations box](../images/advanced_evaluation.png)

-Once you check this box, a new "Advanced Evaluation" section should show up in the "Project checklist" just under "Evaluation."
-From the "Advanced Evaluation" page, you can configure several advanced evaluation settings.
+Once you check this box, a new "Advanced evaluation" section should show up in the "Project checklist" just under "Evaluation."
+From the "Advanced evaluation" page, you can configure several advanced evaluation settings.

 ## Rating field weights